SamirFdez/metacritic-app-v2/README.md

 Metacritic App is a React Native application developed with Expo to browse and view reviews and ratings for games.

+This is the second version of metacritic-app, with new improvements, new technologies and more complete than the first.

 ## Requirements

 - Node.js